David-Gyavi/Travel-WeathetApp/README.md

 ___

 ## User Stories:
-### 1. Visitors Goals
+### 1. Users Goals

 * The main goal in here is to let the users to  understand the main purpose of the site and learning more about the project.
 * As the user I want to be able to navigate the site and to alocate all their **social media**, __links__ and  __inputs__ either they work really good or not.
-* As the visitor I would like to see how really the app works if there are any extras added to make it unique like temperatures.
+* As the user I would like to see how really the app works if there are any extras added to make it unique like temperatures.

-### Returning Visitor Goals:
+### Returning Users Goals:

 * As a user I keep on checking to see if the weather app has got more functions to make it easier for anyone using it.
 ### Frequent User Goals